MithrilJS/mithril.js/docs/keys.md

 	]
 ])
 ```

+In fact, this will cause an error to be thrown, to remind you to not do it.
+So don't do it!

+Note that `null`s, `undefined`s, and booleans are considered unkeyed nodes.
+If you want the keyed equivalent, use `m.fragment({key: ...}, [])`, a keyed empty fragment.

 #### Avoid passing model data directly to components if the model uses `key` as a data property